Exploring Agumbe Rainforests with KCRE | Learning Adventures in Nature’s Classroom- II | Finale

 Learning Adventures in Nature’s Classroom with KCRE

 Interning at Kalinga foundation is all about learning in a boot camp kind of class room scenario.
-When young people, students, researchers, or low budget travellers visit, they stay in tents in a plantation, right next to the depths of the stream and rainforest.
+When young people, students, researchers, or low budget travellers visit, they stay in tents in a plantation, right next to the depths of a stream, in the Agumbe rainforests.

-They get to experience the forest up-close and personal.
-KCRE also has lovely, quaint wooden-stilt cottages for guests and other people who would like to enjoy the forest in the comfort of a cosy room.
+They get to experience the thriving forest that comes alive every hour of the day in a unique way, up-close and personal.
+KCRE also has charming, quaint wooden-stilt cottages for guests and other people who would like to enjoy the forest in the comforts of a cosy room.

 The choice of internship at KCRE comes with options that include 7-15 days, to a month and more.
 Interns are encouraged to stay longer (at least a month) to understand and study the landscape better.

-Dr. Gowri Shankar founding Director, KCRE explains why, “Your eyes start getting trained to the landscape, and tuned to identifying different species only after a few days of your arrival; and if it’s time to go, then the learning tends to be a bit limited.”
+Dr. Gowri Shankar founding Director, KCRE explains why, “Your eyes start getting trained to the landscape, and tuned to identifying different species only after a few days of your arrival; and if it’s time to leave, then the learning tends to be limited.”

-Aarshia therefore, hopes to go back for a longer stint than the 8 days we spent.
+Aarshia therefore, hopes to go back for a longer stint than the 8 days we spent this time.

 The interns are assigned different projects depending on their interests; or what the coordinators would like to see them do.

-Aarshia and Navya were the two interns who were allotted the study of Amphibians and Snakes respectively by Priyanka, the astute Program Manager at KCRE.
-The day we were leaving another intern joined to study the myiad trees of Agumbe.
+Aarshia and Navya were the two interns who were allotted the study of Amphibians and Snakes respectively, by Priyanka, the astute Program Manager at KCRE.
+The day we were leaving another intern joined to study the myriad trees of Agumbe.

 The Internship Drill with the Thrill